 Take a look at this Carnival cruise, which costs nearly $4,500.
 Insurance for this trip runs $189 per person — or $378 for a couple traveling together.

-When we search for traditional travel insurance from Travel Guard, however, a $4,500 trip costs just $281 for a couple — a savings of nearly $100 for generally better coverage.
+When we search for traditional travel insurance, however, a $4,500 trip costs just $281 for a couple from one compnay — a savings of nearly $100 for what we think is better coverage.

 Keep in mind that rates can vary.
 It pays to shop around.